The right to privacy is included as a fundamental right in the EU Charter.

 The GDPR, as a legal framework for data processing and free movement of personal data in the EU (with allowances for data transfers outside the EU), will promote accountability and establish trust in the digital economy.
 At TeleSign, we believe that your trust in our conduct as a responsible corporate citizen is fundamental to the success of our business.

-TeleSign is owned by BICS (a subsidiary of Proximus Group) which is headquartered in Brussels, Belgium – the beating heart of the European Union and the location of all her major institutions.
+TeleSign is owned by Proximus Group which is headquartered in Brussels, Belgium – the beating heart of the European Union and the location of all her major institutions.
 That proximity to the epicenter of privacy rights, which will be enshrined by the GDPR, shines a spotlight on TeleSign's role as a caretaker of privacy rights of all individuals, not just ones based in the EU.
 In short, privacy and the GDPR are in our DNA – there is no patch or fix for compliance, it has to be (and will be) embedded in everything that we do in service to our customers.

 The personal data that TeleSign holds on behalf of our customers belongs to the individuals themselves.
 The personal data is theirs, not ours.
 Those individuals have the right to control how their personal data is processed.